Skip to main content

 • Students building critical AI literacy alongside research skills

-• Those who want to understand their own inquiry process, not just produce an end product
+• Those who want to understand their own inquiry process as it develops

 • Writing program faculty integrating multimodal composition